KristiSeraj/iphone-ui/README.md

-# Iphone UI
+# iPhone UI

-IPHONE created using HTML, CSS And JavaScript.
+iPhone created using HTML, CSS And JavaScript.

 ## Images